Feeling a little anxiety sometimes is very normal. However, you may have generalised anxiety disorder if you experience the following situations:

 If you show symptoms of generalised anxiety disorder, you can act now.
 Advice on maintaining good mental health will help you change certain lifestyle habits.
-These changes will not heal you, but they can help you eliminate factors that worsen or maintain your generalised anxiety disorder.
+These changes will help you eliminate factors that worsen or maintain your condition.

-Generalised anxiety disorder has no clear identified cause.
-It is a combination of several factors resulting in the onset of symptoms of the disorder.
-These factors can be biological, hereditary or environmental.
+Generalised anxiety disorder has no single cause.
+A combination of several factors results in the onset of the disorder.
+These factors can be biological, hereditary, individual or environmental.
 See the anxiety disorder information page to learn more about the risk factors of anxiety disorders.

 It is usually at the beginning of adulthood that people consult a health professional for generalised anxiety disorder.
 They often report having always been anxious.
 These people also often consult family doctors or specialists for all kinds of physical pain.